IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 ```
 Please, NOTE: there are two similar base Docker images for OpenTelemetry collectors:
 - [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector) - OpenTelemetry Collector core distribution.
-- [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) - OpenTelemetry Collector customisations, which are not a part of core distribution.
+- [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) - OpenTelemetry Collector customizations, which are not a part of the core distribution.
 And we need exactly this one.

-After, our customized collector can be used, for example in docker compose:
+After, our customized collector can be used, for example in docker-compose:
 ```yaml
   opentelemetry-collector-contrib:
     build: docker-opentelemetry-collector-contrib # Folder with Dockerfile and configuration